tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-### Optimizing component updates {.unnumbered .unlisted}
+### Optimizing Component Updates

-Use React.memo, useMemo, and useCallback strategically to prevent unnecessary re-renders while maintaining clean, readable code.
+Use `React.memo`, `useMemo`, and `useCallback` to prevent unnecessary re-renders while keeping code clean and readable.

 ::: example